oololade363-gif/Olorunfemi_Ololade_Adedoyin/README.md

 Olorunfemi Ololade Adedoyin

-The projects in this repository demonstrate practical data analysis skills usiing Microsft Excel, Power Bi, Tableau, SQL, and Python.
+The projects in this repository demonstrate practical data analysis skills using Microsft Excel, Power Bi, Tableau, SQL, and Python.